GreenShoeGarage/HackerRadio/README.md

 Adafruit Stereo FM Transmitter with RDS/RBDS Breakout - Si4713
 https://www.adafruit.com/product/1958

+You must also download this tool to the Arduino IDE: https://github.com/esp8266/arduino-esp8266fs-plugin
+This will allow you to upload the .HTML, and .CSS files

 1. Solder length of wire for antenna
 2. Wire up Si4713 breakout board to NodeMCU.
 Audio device must be transmitting at line level, mic level audio sources will not work.